Why have a Facebook Page for Business?

 Facebook does work for business, but business has to do some work for a good Facebook presence – in other words it takes some time, so plan for that.
 It is Social, so get involved with your friends, suppliers and target market – be nice 🙂 Show some personality and show that you care.

-Undeniable Proof That You Need Facebook Advertising – by Victoria Greene
+Undeniable Proof That You Need Facebook Advertising – a short article by Victoria Greene, guest contributor

 You may have thought about advertising on Facebook…but for one reason or another, you haven’t taken the plunge yet.